How AI Photo Colorization Works — and Why Old Photos Were Black and White

 What the AI is actually doing

 Modern colorization models have studied millions of photographs — landscapes, skin tones, clothing, buildings, skies, plants.
-From all those examples they learn the *probable* colour of things given their shape, texture and context.
+From all those examples they learn the *probable* color of things given their shape, texture and context.
 Grass tends to be green, denim tends to be blue, a clear midday sky tends to be pale blue near the horizon.

-When you upload a black-and-white photo, the model looks at every region and predicts the most plausible colour, then blends it smoothly so the result looks like a real photograph rather than a painting.
+When you upload a black-and-white photo, the model looks at every region and predicts the most plausible color, then blends it smoothly so the result looks like a real photograph rather than a painting.

 It's a plausible reconstruction, not a record

 This is worth saying clearly: colorization is an *interpretation*.
 The AI cannot know that a dress was red rather than green if nothing in the image implies it.
-What it can do is produce a natural, coherent, believable result — the kind of colours that photo most likely had.
+What it can do is produce a natural, coherent, believable result — the kind of colors that photo most likely had.

 Getting the best result